kc3-lang/kc3/README.md

 #### Parser

-The parser is recursive descent for now.
+The parser is recursive descent.

 #### AST